-All electron microscopes are high-vacuum instruments.
-Vacuums are needed to prevent electrical discharge in the gun assembly (lightning), and to allow the electrons to travel within the instrument unimpeded.
+Most electron microscopes are high-vacuum instruments.
+Vacuums are needed to prevent electrical discharge in the gun assembly (arcing), and to allow the electrons to travel within the instrument unimpeded.
 There are many scales to measure vacuum levels, some being: mm/Hg, Pascals, Torr, and atmospheres.
-One undisputed area of vacuums is cost.
-If higher vacuum levels are desired, better pumping systems are required.
+No matter the units used, if higher vacuum levels are desired, better pumping systems are required.
 Better systems cost more money.
 Why would one want better vacuums?

 Different electron emission sources require different vacuum levels.
 There are 2 classes of emission sources, thermionic emitters and field emitters.
 Thermionic emitters use an electrical current to heat up the filament which lowers the work function of the filament material.
-When the work function is lowered, electrons can be more readily drawn off of the filament with an electric field.
+When the work function is lowered, electrons can be more readily drawn off the filament with an electric field.
 The two most common materials used for filaments are tungsten and lanthanum hexaboride.
 Cold cathode field emission sources do not heat the filament material.
-The electrons are drawn from field emission gun by placin the filament at a huge electrical potential gradient, so large that the work function of the material is overcome, and electrons are drawn off of the filament.
-Field emission systems require extremely high, clean vacuums in which to operate.
+The electrons are drawn from field emission guns by placing the filament at a huge electrical potential gradient, so large that the work function of the material is overcome, and electrons are drawn off the filament.
+Field emission systems require extremely high, clean vacuums in which to operate..

 Two factors associated with the gun determine the resolution capability of the instrument.
 First, resolution must be defined.
 Resolution is the ability to separate (resolve) two closely spaced points (particles) as two separate entities.
 The two factors that determine resolution in the scanning electron microscope are accelerating voltage and initial crossover diameter.